practicalli/neovim/docs/install/packages/index.md

 # Add Neovim Packages

-> #### Hint::WIP: Check the [practicalli/neovim-config-reduct configuration](https://github.com/practicalli/neovim-config-redux)
+!!!
+HINT "Evolving Packages in Practicalli config"
-> Many packages have been added to the configuration and `fnl/config/package.fnl` is the most up to date list of packages currently used.
+    Check the [practicalli/neovim-config-reduct configuration](https://github.com/practicalli/neovim-config-redux).
+Many packages have been added to the configuration and `fnl/config/package.fnl` is the most up to date list of packages currently used.

 List of packages and their purpose